jilliangmeehan/viatrix/content/notes/characters/playable/childe.md

 obviously, he's mentioned in the iliad. he's also a prominent character in [troilus and cressida](https://shakespeare.mit.edu/troilus_cressida/full.html), where he is chosen to fight hector in one-on-one combat in place of achilles, who is busy wallowing and being depressed. (achilles does end up killing hector to avenge patroclus, before being killed himself.) the other greeks spend a lot of time making fun of him in this play — it's honestly very funny, and i recommend reading it.

+as with all other names pulled from greek mythology in genshin, we can assume the name ajax comes from [[enkanomiya]] (or the ancient [[unified civilization]], of which enkanomiya was just a part). this + his weapon looking suspiciously like the ones all over enkanomiya is pretty interesting.

 #### sophocles
 i also recommend reading sophocles' [ajax](https://classics.domains.skidmore.edu/lit-campus-only/primary/translations/Sophocles%20Ajax.pdf), which tells the story of his death. immediately following the events of the iliad, ajax is upset because he thinks he should have been given achilles' armor after his death, but it was given to odysseus instead.